AnonymousPlanet/thgtoa/guide.md

 -   When the cloning is complete, Veracrypt will restart within the Hidden System

--   Veracrypt will inform you that the Hidden System is now installed and then prompt you to Wipe the Original OS (the one you installed previously with the USB key).
+-   Veracrypt will inform you that the Hidden System is now installed and then prompt you to wipe the Original OS (the one you installed previously with the USB key).

 -   Use 1-Pass Wipe and proceed.